dylmwrig/C291-System-Programming-Linux/Ex1.md

 learn how to control its process from the shell.

 Create a directory named **exercise/wk1** in the root of your repository.
-Create a file named **hello.c**, write a C program that prints "Hello, world" once (and then starts a new line), and then prints a dot (.) every second, forever, or rather until it is killed [Try to print dots on the same line].
+Create a file named **hello.c**, write a C program that prints "Hello, world" once (and then starts a new line), and then prints a dot (.) every two seconds, forever, or rather until it is killed [Try to print dots on the same line].
 You can copy a file to get you started from exercise/wk1.
 You should copy this file rather than working in this directory.

 You can use an infinite while or for loop (with syntax similar to Java or found in A Short Tutorial on C.pdf on Canvas) to loop forever.
 For the five second delay, use the function